casterbn/my_program/install.md

 #### **First steps**
 <center>
-    After installation of "Aceinna" extension click on "Home" icon at the bottom of the screen.
+    &emsp After installation of "Aceinna" extension click on "Home" icon at the bottom of the screen.
 It will
-    bring up Aceinna OpenIMU platform homepage.
+    &emsp bring up Aceinna OpenIMU platform homepage.
 Click on "Custom IMU examples", chose
-    desired example and click "Import".
+    &emsp desired example and click "Import".
 </center>

 ![未找到图片](media/HomePage.png)

   The required example will be imported into working directory in folder:

   C:\\Users\\<username>\\Documents\\platformio\\Projects\\ProjectName
 <center>
     Now you can edit, build and test the project.
 All your changes will remain in the above-mentioned directory and subdirectories.